wariskhan1/Software-Engineering-Coursework/persona/User Stories.md

 # Tasks defined as user stories

-**As a Geography teacher, I want to teach pupils basic knowledge of the world so I am looking for a website that allows students to enjoy scrolling through the website without being bored and they could use the website as its substitute for books which can result in wasting time.**
+**As a geography teacher, I want to teach pupils basic knowledge of the world so I am looking for a website that allows students to enjoy scrolling through the website without being bored and they could use the website as its substitute for books which can result in wasting time.**